diderot-edu/diderot-cli/README.md

 ## Installation

-To install the CLI, clone this repo.
-The CLI depends only on python's `requests` package, and requires python 3.7 or higher.
+To install the CLI, either clone this repo and run `make install`, or download the pre-packaged `wheel` file and run `pip install path/to/didert_cli-VERSION-[...].whl`.
+It requires python 3.7 or higher.

-To install the dependencies, use `pip install -r requirements.txt`.
+The dependencies are automatically installed if not present.

+If you do not wish to install this package globally, you can create a virtualenv, install the dependencies manually wih `pip install -r requirements.txt` (may include development dependencies as well) and use the `diderot`, `diderot_admin` or `diderot_student` scripts at the root of this project.

 ## Basic Usage

-Use the `diderot_student` or `diderot_admin` script depending on your use case.
-The `diderot_student` and `diderot_admin` scripts accept a `--url` flag, which is meant solely for development (this connects the CLI to a particular instance of Diderot which is different that `http://www.diderot.one`).
-The remaining arguments are managing credentials.
+Run `diderot admin --help` or `diderot student --help` to see the available commands, depending on your use case

 For more details see [the guide](https://www.diderot.one/course/15/chapters/736/).